< Back To Academics

 Afternoon Sculpture courses allow participants to study and create alongside our MFA and Certificate candidates.
 During the Spring semester of 2019, Jilaine Jones will lead a course on Tuesday afternoons from 2pm – 6pm and Leonid Lerman will lead a course on Thursday afternoons from 2pm – 6pm.

-Structure and the Perceptual – with Jilaine Jones
+Structure and the Body – with Jilaine Jones

 Tuesdays, 2pm – 6pm